Sauerbraten

 - For that you need to cut the celery, carrot, onion and garlic in cubes.

-- Cook the juniper berries, pepper corns, cloves and bay leaves, salt and sugar with the red wine and the red wine vinegar in a pot on medium low heat for 15 minutes.
+- Cook the juniper berries, peppercorns, cloves and bay leaves, salt and sugar with the red wine and the red wine vinegar in a pot on medium low heat for 15 minutes.

 - Let cool.